christoferlof/posts/_posts/2020-06-05-sending-azure-monitor-alerts-to-teams.md

 }
 ```

-The above json payload will create something simlar to above in your Teams channel
+The above json payload will create something simlar to below in your Teams channel

 ![Azure Monitor Alert in Teams](/assets/article_images/teams-alert.png)